xmasmc/Thunderbird-102-AddOn-Example/README.md

   - from (email address)
   - mail text

-For testing the AddOn, you have to copy the batch file to your PC: D:\Sample_call.bat
+For testing the AddOn, you have to copy the batch file from batch/Sample_call.bat to your PC: D:\Sample_call.bat

 This example use the new Thunderbird interface with experiments.

 Because of the very poor documentation for development of Thunderbird AddOns, I put this example here

-For testing you can use Sample_callCMD.xpi
+For testing you can use AddOn/Sample_callCMD.xpi